Reference Photo for Watercolor Painting

 Do a loose drawing of the scene.
 The key area is the line at the top of the sand dunes and a general indication of areas in shadow and sunlight.

-Once this is done mix some cobalt blue with lots of water, the consistency should be about the strength of a weak tea
+Once this is done mix some cobalt blue with lots of water, the consistency should be about the strength of a weak tea.
+This will become the under painting for painting sand dunes.

 With your board tilted to about 25 degrees paint the sky area down to the top of the sand dunes.
 Then add more water to your mix of cobalt blue and paint a light wash of cobalt blue down below the top of the sand dunes as in figure 2.